-We had an interest in a European investee that had interests in seven Designer Outlet properties as of March 31, 2017 and December 31, 2016.
+We had an interest in a European investee that had interests in nine and seven Designer Outlet properties as of June 30, 2017 and December 31, 2016, respectively.
 On January 1, 2016, we gained control of the entity through terms of the underlying venture agreement requiring a remeasurement of our previously held equity interest to fair value resulting in a non-cash gain of \$12.1 million in earnings during the first quarter of 2016, including amounts reclassified from accumulated other comprehensive income (loss) related to the currency translation adjustment previously recorded on our investment.
 The gain is included in gain upon acquisition of controlling interests and sale or disposal of assets and interests in unconsolidated entities, net in the accompanying consolidated statements of operations and comprehensive income.
 As a result of the change in control, we consolidated two of the outlet properties on January 1, 2016.
 The consolidation required us to recognize the entity's identifiable assets and liabilities at fair value in our consolidated financial statements along with the related redeemable noncontrolling interest representing our partners' share.
 The fair value of the consolidated assets and liabilities relates primarily to investment property, investments in unconsolidated entities and assumed mortgage debt.
 Due to certain redemption rights held by our venture partner, the noncontrolling interest is presented (i) in the accompanying Simon consolidated balance sheet outside of equity in limited partners' preferred interest in the Operating Partnership and noncontrolling redeemable interests in properties and (ii) in the accompanying Operating Partnership consolidated balance sheet within preferred units, various series, at liquidation value, and noncontrolling redeemable interests in properties.

 On July 25, 2016, this European investee also acquired the remaining 33% interest in two Italian outlet centers in Naples and Venice, as well as the remaining interests in related expansion projects and working capital for cash consideration of €145.5 million.
 This resulted in the consolidation of these two properties on the acquisition date, requiring a remeasurement of our previously held equity interest to fair value and the recognition of a non-cash gain of \$29.3 million in earnings during the third quarter of 2016.
-The determination of fair value of the consolidated assets and liabilities consists primarily of investment property and lease related intangibles.
-As of March 31, 2017, our legal percentage ownership interests in these properties ranged from 45% to 90%.
+Substantially all of our investment has been determined to relate to investment property based on estimated fair value at the acquisition date.

-On April 7, 2017, this European investee acquired an additional 15.7% investment in the Roermond Designer Outlets Phase 4 expansion for cash consideration of approximately \$17.8 million, bringing its total noncontrolling interest in the expansion to 51.3%.
+On April 7, 2017, this European investee acquired an additional 15.7% investment in the Roermond Designer Outlets Phase 4 expansion for cash consideration of approximately \$17.9 million, bringing its total noncontrolling interest in the expansion to 51.3%.

 On April 21, 2017, this European investee acquired a 100% interest in an outlet center in Roosendaal, Netherlands for cash consideration of \$69.8 million and the assumption of existing mortgage debt of \$40.1 million.
+In May, the assumed loan was refinanced with a \$69.0 million 1.85% variable rate mortgage due in 2024, after available extension options.
+Substantially all of our investment has been determined to relate to investment property based on estimated fair value at the acquisition date.